protesilaos/my-website/_books/2022-10-14-show-demo-overthink.md

 ---

 This is another video of mine where I do philosophy.
 There is no transcript.
-The part with the waterfall starts after the 15:00 mark.
+The part with the waterfall of Chantara at the Troodos mountain range (Cyprus) starts after the 15:00 mark.
 I noticed that whenever I toggled between the front and rear cameras, there was an interruption or distortion to the audio.
 I think nothing critical is lost, though I will try to find ways to improve this while still keeping it recording in one go.

 Some of the other videos of mine that I mention here: